 Foods to Avoid: Avoid dog foods and dog treats that contain meat-by-products, enriched flour, wheat, corn, potatoes, white rice, cereals and fillers, dairy, and all sugars including corn syrup.

 Also, be sure to inform all family members of the food restrictions placed on your Miniature Schnauzer.
 And when possible, provide filtered water for your Miniature Schnauzer.
 Chemicals used in our tap water contribute to the breakdown of the natural flora in your dog's GI tract.

 Adding anti-fungal food to your dog's diet in small amounts can also be beneficial in reducing yeast levels.
 Anti-fungal foods include: Coconut oil, Garlic, Quinoa, Oregano, and Cinnamon.
 Again, in only small amounts!
 Too much garlic or coconut oil could be dangerous.

-Step Three: Topical Treatment For Yeast Infection in Dogs
+Step Three: Topical Treatments to Control Yeast

 Now we must disinfect areas of yeast overgrowth on the body like dog ear infections and rashes or hot spots.
 If your Schnauzer's ears are infected, clean them with an anti-fungal and anti-bacterial product like LoveMyPet Stinky Ear Oil or K9 Ear Solutions.